Mehdi-Bahlaoui/Mehdi-Bahlaoui/README.md

-# About Me & What I do here
+# About Me & What I do

 I enjoy tinkering and building robotics projects with a focus on control.
 Anything that's real-time and includes some sort of algorithm, I love.

 I also like to dive into reliability, and I always focus on understanding first.
-My projects are low-level, most of the time dealing with a microcontroller or processor.
+My projects are low-level, most of the time having to do with a microcontroller or processor.

-I believe understanding science is one of the most beautiful things there is.
+I believe understanding science is one of the most beautiful things there is :)

-Finally, you might see some pastime projects like the Euler Project.

 ## Focus